 Authentic low carb vegetables are the leaves, roots, and stems of plants.
-Therefore, many of the vegetables that we classify in our minds to be a vegetable are in fact fruits.
-As a result, I will warn you now, many of our listed low carb “vegetables” are not actually vegetables.
-They are fruits!
-However, many of us consider them to be part of the vegetable family, so I have included them on low carb vegetables list.
+Therefore, many vegetables that we classify in our minds to be “vegetables” are in fact fruits.
+As a result, I will warn you now, many of our listed low carb “vegetables” are not actually vegetables – they are fruits!
+However, many of us consider them to be part of the vegetable family, so I have included them on the low carb vegetables list.
 You can see our list of recommended low carb fruits here.
 Notice that the low carb vegetables list provides the carb content per 100g of the vegetables.

 Cabbage is one of my favorite low carb vegetables!
 In fact, I eat it in a variety of ways.
 One way to use cabbage is by putting in a blender with a small piece of fruit to make a low carb smoothie.
 Another option is to shred it and eat it raw with other salads.
 Cabbage rolls also make great low carb snacks.
 And finally, I will share my favorite way to prepare it.
 I chop the cabbage into bite sized pieces and then use a little olive oil to sauté it with garlic, green bell peppers, and onions.

 [100g of Cabbage = 6 Carbs; 1 leaf = 1.3g]

 2. Green Bell Pepper